 Nurture.

-As you can tell, each step allows us to expose ourselves to dark emotions like anger, resentment, bitterness and so on.
-We aren’t being told to suppress or shame ourselves for feeling a certain way.
-This is the fundamental of any form of shadow work.
+As you can guess, each step allows us to expose ourselves to dark emotions like anger, resentment, bitterness, etc. We aren’t told to suppress or shame ourselves for feeling a certain way, which is fundamental to any form of shadow work.

-At the end of every chapter, she walks you through beautiful meditations on each of the four steps.
+At the end of every chapter, she walks you through beautiful meditations on the four steps.
 That’s why I recommend the audiobook version!

-Though the idea of pausing and ‘thinking before we speak’ isn’t new, when you use her formula to practice RAIN, it becomes more doable.
+Though the idea of pausing and ‘thinking before we speak’ isn’t new, using her formula to practice RAIN makes it more doable.

-Takeaway: I highly recommend reading Tara’s book for anyone that might feel like their emotions take over them and they lose sight of themselves, or that need to work deeper on self-love and compassion towards oneself as well as those around.
+Takeaway: I highly recommend reading Tara’s book for anyone who might feel like their emotions take over and they lose sight of themselves or who needs to work deeper on self-love and compassion toward themselves and others.

 #4 – Being Mortal by Atul Gawande

-I read this book nearly 5 years ago, long before my spiritual journey started.
-And yet, it felt as if it were preparing me for the ultimate Truth, much in advance.
+I read this book nearly five years ago, long before my spiritual journey started.
+Yet, it felt as if it were preparing me for the ultimate Truth, much in advance.

 Being Mortal is written by a renowned surgeon and writer.
-It talks about the taboo topic, death.
-His writing is revolutionary, in that it breaks many of our bubbles around the notion of dying through the beautiful mashup of science and philosophy.
+It discusses the taboo topic of death.
+His writing is revolutionary in that it breaks many of our bubbles around the notion of dying through the beautiful mashup of science and philosophy.

-And with it, come a large number of self-reflecting questions; all leading to one bigger question – what quality of life are you living, so that you’re ready to die when it ends?
+And with it comes a large number of self-reflecting questions, all leading to one bigger question – what quality of life are you living so that you’re ready to die when it ends?

 But what – why would anyone want to read about such a morbid subject?
-Because this is one of the key books about shadow work that address our biggest fear as humans.
+Because this is one of the key books about shadow work that addresses our biggest fear as humans.
 Dying.

-And time and again, other popular books like Sadhguru’s book, Death and Sogyal Rinpoche’s Tibetan Book of Living and Dying teach us the same message.
+Other popular books, such as Sadhguru’s Death and Sogyal Rinpoche’s Tibetan Book of Living and Dying, repeatedly teach us the same message.

 We cannot understand life, until we prepare ourselves for death.
 And we haven’t done our true shadow work until we begin to walk on this path.

-Takeaway: If the topic of dying and death makes you uncomfortable, I would recommend starting with Being Mortal.
+Takeaway: If dying and death makes you uncomfortable, I recommend starting with Being Mortal.
 It will open your eyes.

 #5 – The Dance of Connection by Harriet Lerner

-I had mixed feelings about this book, because unlike the other books, there weren’t really any fancy acronyms or tools – just simple story-telling and case study discussions.
-But it sat with me months after reading it.
+I had mixed feelings about this book because, unlike the other books, it didn’t use fancy acronyms or tools—just simple story-telling and case-study discussions.
+But it stayed with me for months after I read it.

-And I remember even replaying one of her stories in my moments of anger, recently!
-So that’s why, it makes a show here after all.
+And I remember replaying one of her stories in my moments of anger recently!
+So that’s why it makes a show here, after all.

-The Dance of Connection is a perfect introduction on how to channel one’s shadow emotions into something more constructive.
-Not only does it discuss conflict management in friendships and marriages, there are stories that reflect on parent-child dynamics, amongst other things.
+The Dance of Connection is a perfect introduction to channelling one’s shadow emotions into something more constructive.
+Not only does it discuss conflict management in friendships and marriages, but there are also stories that reflect on parent-child dynamics, among other things.

-Feeling hurt translates into many emotions – anger and sadness being a few of them.
-However, growing up, we’re taught to look at these as taboo.
+Feeling hurt can translate into many emotions—anger and sadness being a few of them.
+However, growing up, we were taught to consider these taboo.

-So having grown up, it’s high time we learn how to express ourselves when we’re feeling hurt.
-Without hurting another person.
+So, having grown up, it’s high time we learned how to express ourselves when we’re feeling hurt without hurting another person.

 Concluding Thoughts

 As you explore the idea of normalizing emotions like anger and grief, it becomes easier to embrace our lesser ‘approved’ side.
-For instance, anger isn’t a big deal anymore, and it’s completely fine if you take ‘too much time’ to overcome a loss.
+For instance, anger isn’t a big deal, and it’s completely fine if you take too much time to overcome a loss.

-We cannot embody the divinity, the Light within us, until we learn to embrace our darkness.
-And in this, we can transmute it to attain higher levels of self-awareness.
+We cannot embody the divinity, the Light within us until we learn to embrace our darkness.
+We can transmute this to attain higher levels of self-awareness.

 Hi, I recommend: